Below is a guide to the McDermott Nature Trail at Hoxie Gorge.

-The flower of foamflower (Tiarellla cordifolia) resembles a puff of shaving cream.
+The flower of foamflower (Tiarella cordifolia) resembles a puff of shaving cream.
 Wild geranium (Geranium maculatum) has pink flowers with five petals.

 The single, waxy, white flower of May apple (Podophyllum peltatum) is found at the base of the two large leaves which resemble beach umbrellas.
 Younger plants possess a single leaf and no flower. ⇑ Back to top

 The flat gray-green organisms growing on these rocks are lichens.
-Lichens are a product of Lichens and moss on rocktwo different species living closely together - a fungus and an alga.
+Lichens are a product of two different species living closely together - a fungus and an alga.
 Studies have shown that the fungus obtains most of the food produced by the photosynthetic algae.

 Lichens are pioneers of primary succession.
 They grow on rocks and very slowly break the rock into soil.
 Succession proceeds as mosses and other plants grow on the lichen-formed soil. ⇑ Back to top

 Most of the Christmas Fern plants observed so far disperse themselves by forming seeds within a fruit or within cones in the case of the hemlock tree.
 Along the trail you will find ferns, clubmosses, and mosses, which reproduce by germination of single cells called spores.
 These plants do not produce seeds.

 The underside of the lace-leaf woodfern (Dryopteris intermedia) is covered with small brown dots containing the microscopic spores.
 Spores are often dispersed by wind or water.